seek-oss/skuba/docs/development-api/github.md

 These file changes will appear as verified commits on GitHub.

-Please note: this will not update the local Git repository
+This function is roughly equivalent to `git push`, but it will not update the local Git repository.

 ```typescript
 import { GitHub } from 'skuba';